Are you looking to add a beautiful Cuckoo Marans to your flock?

 The Valley Hatchery

 You might not be familiar with The Valley Hatchery as they are a fairly new hatchery.
-This hatchery was inspired by a 4H project back in 2009 and specialize in many rare breeds.
+This hatchery was inspired by a 4H project back in 2009 and specializes in many rare breeds.
 They now offer over 100 different breeds of poultry, including chicken, duck, turkey, and guinea breeds.

 The owners of this hatchery have special connections to Marans so they know what they are doing.
 They offer both regular and French varieties, so they are sure to have the perfect Cuckoo Maran chicks for you regardless of whether you are looking for a heavier, clean-legged dual purpose Marans or a smaller feather-legged Marans that is perfect for APA showing.
 Their Cuckoo Marans are sold at lower prices than many competitors without compromising the health of the chicks.